Special education teacher with student

 EDUC 419Second Language Acquisition

-EDUC 420Contemporary Issues in English Language Learner Education
+EDUC 420Contemporary Issues in Multilingual Learner Education

 SPED 452Assessment in Special Education